bruno-robert/window-control/README.md

 - id identifier of the process
 - windows[] and array of strings for the title of each window this process owns

+On Windows, the oject will be an array of window titles ["window title 1", "window title 2", ...]

-In all cases, the ID can be used in sendKeys()
+In all cases, the ID can be used in sendKeys().
+On windows, use a window title as an ID.